agsb/milliForth-RiscV/docs/Notes.md

     The header order is LINK, HASH and code or references.

+    No overflow or underflow stack checks;

+    No numbers only words (yet);

+ ## NO MORE

+    Those are no more used.

         Added a pack of 8 cells for scratch workspace, generic use.

+        TIB (80 bytes) and locals (8 cells) are in sequence;

+        PAD (84 bytes) and PIC (68 bytes) must be allocated if need;

+        TIB, PAD, PIC grows forward, stacks grows backwards;

 ## Remarks

     This code uses Minimal Indirect Thread Code, aka MITC;